commandus/wpn/README.md

 ### Client push message using VAPID

-Send notification with -m option.
+Send notification with -m option requires options to set

+- message subject and body, optional icon and action link
+- WPN keys to authorize push operation
+- Recipient's endpoint URL, [ECDH public key](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) and auth

+Message composed of:

+- Subject (-t option), mandatory
+- Body (-b option), mandatory
+- Icon (-i option), optional
+- Action URL and caption(-l, -c options), both optional

+Except message itself options can be stored in subscription.

+If you created subscription earlier, you can provide -n option with name of subscripton to set WPN keys and recipient endpoint.
+In this case endpoint and WPN keys are obtained from this subscription:

+- subscription name (-n)

+If not you need set all required options as described below.

+wpn auto generate "default" WPN keys and keeps them in configuration file.

-By default uses auto-generated WPN keys, you can override them by following three options:
+By default wpn uses theese auto-generated WPN keys, of course you can override them by following three options:

 -  --private-key VAPID private key
 -  --public-key VAPID public key

-- --auth-secret VAPID private key
+VAPID auth secret does not used for push.

+- -d, --p256dh Recipient's endpoint p256dh
+- -a, --auth Recipient's endpoint auth

 Print default WPN keys with use -y, --keys option.